 What is chili without some awesome toppers to pair with it?!
-Here are just a few of my favorite add-ons to pair with this Crockpot Vegetarian Chili.
+Here are just a few of my favorite add-ons to pair with this Crockpot Vegetarian Chili recipe.
 Of course, these are just some suggestions and you can add on whatever you wish.
 I have included both vegetarian and vegan options so everyone can find something they can enjoy.

 - Tortilla Chips